makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 Moving on, this first screen immediately refers to “cold storage” and “multi-signature” technologies.
 These are concepts that are unlikely to be commonly understood, and as such represents the first potential point of friction in terms of converting a new customer.
 If I were a new bitcoin user, still grappling with the concept of a “bitcoin wallet”, I think I’d feel unsure whether this product is or isn’t relevant to me.

-Still feeling unsure about this product, I’m far more likely to click “Start tour”, than to directly create an account.
+Still feeling unsure about this product, I’m probably more likely to click “Start tour”, than to directly create an account.

 ![][4]

 Starting the tour, I’m dropped _straight_ into the the topic of “offline encrypted servers”, that are “never connected to the internet”.
 Remember, this is the *second screen* I see as a potential new Xapo customer, and possibly even a new bitcoin user.
 I still don't really know what the product is, but I'm launched into a presentation of how its security is implemented.

-In that context, some immediate questions that come to mind:
+In that context, some questions a new bitcoin user might have:

 - If my bitcoins are offline, does that mean I can’t use them?
 - Why are the servers “never connected to the internet”?

+(I know the answers to these questions, but I don’t expect the non-technical bitcoin user would.)

 Clicking next…

 ![][5]

 I’m on screen number three, and I’m looking at “Wave-blocking Faraday cages”.
-I’m guessing a lot of people might return to their Google search at this point.
+I’m afraid a lot of people might return to their Google search at this point.

 But for those who continue…

 ![][14]

 Screen number four talks about storing my bitcoins in Switzerland.
-Is that even legal?
-I vaguely remember some recent stories about Americans getting in trouble for having money there.
+A new bitcoin user might wonder if that’s even legal, vaguely recalling stories about Americans getting in trouble for having money there.
 And is the length of the access column _really_ relevant to my decision to use this product?

 We continue, just to finish the tour…